jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99-leftovers.md

 Understanding ourselves as a technological species is not about replacing our humanity, but expanding it.
 Just as the Enlightenment liberated us from purely religious worldviews, recognizing our technological identity frees us from limiting cultural and biological constraints.
 This is not a reduction of human experience, but an amplification of our potential.
 Also, there is still great value in human introspection.
 Vital things such as morality, ethics, belief do not have a physical dimension to investigate.
 The scientific method was not developed to answer these important questions.
 But evolution, astrophysics, disease are physical things, thus the truth of their existence depends on a physical exploration of their causes.

 ===

+### Chapter - Frequently Asked Questions

+To establish a solid foundation for understanding the ideas presented in "Techvolution," here are some of the most common questions readers may have.

+**What is the main idea of the book "Techvolution"?**
+Technological evolution, not human-centric ideologies or philosophies, has been the driving force behind the progression of civilization.
+As more technologies emerge, this becomes increasingly true.

+**What is a "technological species"?**
+For centuries, humanity lived in and depended on the natural world: sod houses, stone firepits, water gathered in animal skins.
+Since the Industrial Revolution, humanity now overwhelmingly depends on artificially created materials and power sources.
+From smartphones delivering our food to satellites guiding our travel, we live and die by the technology we hold.
+Just as fish have gills and birds have wings, we have computers and machines.
+The difference is profound - while animals must wait for evolution to give them new capabilities, we can create them.

+**How is technological evolution different from biological evolution?**
+Biological evolution happens because every single time two lifeforms procreate, their offspring have slightly different genes.
+These genes give certain characteristics like different hair color, short legs, or bigger ears.
+Some of these differences help a lifeform survive better and therefore procreate more often.
+Biological evolution thus typically takes many generations to change a lifeform into a new species.
+Technology evolves in a similar way but it happens faster.
+New tools can fundamentally transform society within years or even months.
+When horses were our fastest transport, human society evolved over centuries.
+When cars replaced horses, society transformed in decades.
+Now, with digital technology, major changes happen in years.
+The speed of techvolution evolution is what most sets it apart from biological evolution.

+**Why Does Being Technologically Self-Aware Matter?**
+Evolution can no longer select us primarily for our biology or culture - it selects us for our technology.
+Those without proper technological adaptations face severe limitations, like a tropical fish in arctic waters.
+Without self-awareness, we fear new technology as it challenges our habits, lifestyles, or threatens our jobs.
+But fearing evolution offers no advantages to any creature as life on Earth will inevitably keep changing.
+Self-awareness means embracing the fact that humans must evolve along with our tools.

+This accelerated human-technology co-evolution needed a new name, hence "Techvolution."
+This philosophy helps people understand how technological evolution shapes their future, teaching that our technological capabilities determine what we can do and who we can become.

+**What are "old ideologies"?**
+Ideologies are stories we tell to organize society - like conservatism's property growth or progressivism's social problem-solving.
+While these frameworks served purposes, they become rigid and resist updating when new technologies offer better solutions.
+Digital technology makes property and services generation easier, yet ideologies still assume resources are physical and limited.

+Old ideologies preserve outdated tools, preventing evolution.
+For instance, traditional on-campus college is still seen as a "rite of passage" despite cheaper, often superior digital education methods.
+This resistance leads to contemporary challenges like massive student debt.
+Ideologues blame adversaries instead of updating their thinking, causing dysfunction and conflict.

+**How can understanding Techvolution help me in my daily life?**
+Techvolution helps you navigate an increasingly technological world by shifting your perspective from resisting change to embracing adaptation.
+Instead of finding reasons why new technologies like electric cars, remote work, digital education "don't work", you'll learn to adjust your lifestyle to use modern tools effectively.

+By understanding technological evolution, you'll make smarter decisions about adopting technologies that lower living costs and increase personal freedom.
+Most importantly, Techvolution reduces anxiety about change by revealing its patterns and showing how resistance, not adversaries, creates societal problems.

+**Why is this book particularly relevant todays politics and elections?**
+Politics is increasingly emotional, with Conservatives and Progressives locked in heated battles across legacy media, social media, and society at large.
+Techvolution offers a broader perspective: just as biological life has distinct eras, so does technological evolution.
+We need to change to fully make use of digital technology, and we need all of society to do it.
+Understanding this can help us move beyond ideological conflicts and recognize how both sides' strengths - the Right's ability to build and the Left's capacity for innovation - are crucial to our evolution.

+**How does understanding technological evolution help us build a better world?**
+Evolution has been wildly successful for biological life.
+By aligning our political, economic, and social frameworks with the fundamental "pillars of evolution"—such as ecosystems, natural selection, adaptation, and co-evolution—we can enable smoother, more sustainable technological progress in our personal lives, job market, and economies.
+This approach moves beyond ideological divisions, creating systems that adapt quickly, distribute resources more effectively, and allow technological solutions to emerge organically, much like how diverse species collaborate in natural ecosystems.

+**Why are open-source software writers the heroes of the Internet Age?**
+Open-source software writers embody technological evolution by creating tools for collective advancement, not individual profit.
+Unlike traditional corporate models, they view technology as a collaborative ecosystem where each contribution improves the entire system and its okay to accept when a new and better technology arrives.
+Wikipedia, Linux, and countless programming frameworks demonstrate how distributed networks can unite around technological progress.

+Their heroism lies in building infrastructure for a new economic paradigm.
+By creating tools anyone can use to solve real-world problems across our economy, they show how technological species evolve: through cooperation, transparency, and practical innovation.
+Their challenge is to speed up their products that directly marketed to the people looking for ways to reshape their work, education, and daily life.

+===